Sounds from Space

 #00002

-This first man made satellite in space was launched by USSR into an elliptical orbit with a perigee of 240 km and an apogee of 965 km.
+This first man made satellite in space was launched by USSR into an elliptical orbit with an inclination of 65 degrees, a perigee of 238 km and an apogee of 947 km.
+Sputnik 1 needed 96,2 minutes to circulate the Earth.
 The spherical satellite had a diameter of 58cm and carried 2 radio beacons transmitting on 20.005 MHz and 40.010 MHz.
-The batteries powering the transmitters had a lifetime of 3 weeks.
-Recording kindly provided by Alois DL3PD.
+The batteries powering the transmitters had a lifetime of 21 days.
+Sputnik 1 reentered the Earth's atmosphere after 92 days and decayed on January 4th 1958.
+Recording kindly provided by Alois DL3PD (SK).

 Oct 4th 1957